Structure and Features

 - 22 years of financial industry experience, 19 years trading, both institutionally OTC and on various US-based exchanges (primarily FX and futures).

 - Techniques may be crossed over/into other strategies, such as any exponential divergence, cycles, volume-based, etc.

 - 10 years of foreign exchange experience.
 This series has a section dedicated to it, primarily in relation to how macroeconomic data / events translate to price movements.

-Trading Style and Core Expertise
+Trading Methodology and Core Expertise

 We do not adhere to conventional methods because we have found them to be largely ineffective.
 While many of the terms used are conventional in nature, you will find the application to be drastically different compared to what most people have become accustomed.

 Price action and volume analysis is studied by many but implemented properly by few.
 Methods described in books and on the internet can be loosely defined and oftentimes provide few indications as to the future direction of price.